particle-iot/docs/src/content/tutorials/device-os/json.md

 - Boolean (`true` or `false`)
 - `null` (less commonly used)

-You can group together data types in an object, which consist of key - value pairs, or an array of just values.
+You can group together data types in an object, which consist of key/value pairs, or an array of just values.

 Objects and arrays can contain both simple types (number, string) as well as more objects or arrays.
 Nested objects are allowed, but you cannot represent circular data objects.

-The use of key - value pairs is helpful for client-server and similar situations because you can easily add new data (more key - value pairs) later without breaking things as long as both sides ignore keys they don't understand.
+The use of key/value pairs is helpful for client-server and similar situations because you can easily add new data (more key/value pairs) later without breaking things as long as both sides ignore keys they don't understand.